• Skip to main content

 Instructions

 • Remove as much of the orange pulp from the seeds as you can.
-Rinse in a strainer under running water, don't worry about removing all the pulp, it's actually delicious when roasted.
+Rinse in a strainer under running water.
+Don't worry about removing all the pulp, it's actually delicious when roasted.
 Let them drain in the strainer for an hour or so or overnight.
-Spread them out on a sheet pan lined with parchment paper.

 • Preheat oven to 325° convection bake.